 Feel free to use the sweetener of choice.

-Maple syrup and date syrup also taste great.
+Maple syrup and date syrup taste great.

-How to make sugar free pumpkin spice latte – We love erytriol and xylitol for this pumpkin spice cocoa milk because they taste just as sugar, just with less calories and teeth friendly.
+I personally use erytriol or xylitol for this pumpkin spice cocoa milk because they taste just as regular sugar, just with less calories and teeth friendlier.

 Pumpkin pie spice